 - Managing deviating invoice data is a very time-consuming task, requiring investigation with suppliers and buyers.

-- If an automatic matching process is in place, there is often still a challenge when data doesn’t match up perfectly, prompting a manual review.
+- If an automatic matching process is in place, there is often a challenge when data doesn’t match up perfectly, prompting a manual review.

 Challenges in the indirect spend (non-PO) invoices workflow:

-- If there is no central inbox for vendor invoices, these will be sent to different recipients in various formats and are at risk of getting stuck in personal inboxes or on desks in disperse locations before ever being entered into the AP process.
+- If there is no central inbox for vendor invoices, these will be sent to different recipients in various formats and are at risk of getting stuck in personal inboxes or on desks in disperse locations before ever being, entered, into the AP process.

 - Manual handling and numerous people involved in the AP process increase the risk of human errors in the coding, approval, and payment of an invoice.

-- Old-fashioned and clunky systems delay the AP process and increase the risk of late - or worse - no payments to vendors.
+- Old-fashioned and clunky systems delay the AP process and increase the risk of late - or worse - no payments, to vendors.

-- Without a solution in place, it is nearly impossible to have insight into the status of an invoice, invoices close to due date, actual spend and invoices that need to be accrued for.
+- Without a solution in place, it is nearly impossible to have insight into the status of an invoice, invoices close to due date, actual spend, and invoices that need to be accrued for.

 Once you have your list of the main pain points you wish to remove by implementing or replacing an AP automation solution, you will have a pretty good understanding of what key accounts payable software features you should be looking for when vetting different suppliers and solutions.
 Now you are ready to make a more educated accounts payable automation software comparison.

 The Enterprise Resource Planning (ERP) system or financial system is the most important dependency when considering a new AP automation solution.
-It is crucial that your new AP solution has a powerful, stable and seamless connection to the ERP to ensure effortless synchronization of your master data – from general ledger accounts and payment terms to purchase orders and tax codes.
+It is crucial that your new AP solution has a powerful, stable, and seamless connection to the ERP to ensure effortless synchronization of your master data – from general ledger accounts and payment terms to purchase orders and tax codes.

-When a complete synchronization has been set up, invoice, procurement, and accounting data can be exchanged seamlessly between the business systems to facilitate matching of invoice data with purchase orders, goods receipts and contracts at line level detail.
+When a complete synchronization has been set up, invoice, procurement, and accounting data can be exchanged seamlessly between the business systems to facilitate matching of invoice data with purchase orders, goods receipts, and contracts at line level detail.
 For your AP department, this means accurate and efficient invoice processing with the highest level of automation.

 The key action points in this step are to identify which ERP system(s) your organization uses, as well as any other systems involved in the accounts payable ledger(s) and purchase order processing.
 Then, find out internally if there are any plans to upgrade or change these systems, which might impact the timeline of your automation project.
 With this in mind, be sure to fully vet the vendors you’re researching.
 Can they provide a stable and strong connection to your ERP and integrate with your various systems?
 This is when AP automation software comparisons are crucial.

-Step #4: Capture IT Requirements
+Step #4: capture IT requirements

 Many companies looking to automate their accounts payable process encounter a challenge when it comes to integrating a system with their existing IT infrastructure, including the ERP in use.
-If you select to install an on-premise solution - hosted on your own servers and requiring numerous customizations - implementing a new system will quickly become a complex, time-consuming and costly IT project.
+If you select to install an on-premise solution - hosted on your own servers and requiring numerous customizations - implementing a new system will quickly become a complex, time-consuming, and costly IT project.

 Good news: there is another way.
 Today, there are many AP automation solutions available as a standard cloud service.
 A standardized application means you have access to the full functionality that can be configured to your business needs and processes in a smooth and speedy deployment project.
 Business Administrators, rather than IT resources, are responsible for ongoing configuration updates as they know how your organization transacts business with suppliers and how those suppliers bill you.
 Another benefit of a cloud solution is that product upgrades are made available automatically on a regular basis, so there is no need to engage the IT team or bring in external consultants for upgrade projects.